-Can you advise what’s meant by a Counterfeit iButton®?
+Can you advise what’s meant by a GENERIC iButton®?

 Scenario: Purchasing have asked me (as the responsible Engineer) to approve its use.
 The device in question has a “TM” pre-fix in front of the 1990A and another has no prefix in front of the 1990A.
 I’m suspicious and looking for clarification.